-Computer ports enhance user productivity as they provide easy integration between computers and many peripheral devices.
-However, they are also easily accessible and expand an organization's attack surface.
-Device Control Plus is a computer port security solution that enables you to create a list of trusted devices for each of the port types mentioned above and permit only those devices to connect to your organization’s computers.
-Moreover, if an unauthorized device attempts to connect, it will be blocked and you will immediately receive an alert about the incident.
+Ports enhance productivity as they provide easy connection between computers and many peripheral devices.
+However, they are also easily accessible and expand an organization's attack surface, leading to data theft and leakage.
+Device Control Plus is a port security solution that enables you to create a list of trusted devices for each of the port types mentioned below and permit only those devices to connect to your organization’s computers.
+Moreover, if an unauthorized device attempts to connect, it will be blocked, and you will immediately receive an alert about the incident.

-USB ports are the most prevalent type of port found on modern computers.
-Certain types of input/output devices are used throughout most businesses, such as storage media, imaging devices, CD-ROMS, and modems.
-Although typical USB security software can aid in the granular management of these standard peripheral gadgets, there are still numerous other less common input devices, such as light pens, joysticks, and trackballs, and output devices, such as GPS trackers, projectors, and plotters, utilized across various niche industries that may not be detected.
+USB ports are the most prevalent port type found on modern computers.
+Certain types of input/output devices are used throughout most businesses, such as storage media, imaging devices, CD-ROM, and modems.
+Although typical USB security software can aid in the granular management of these standard peripheral gadgets, there are still numerous other less common input devices, such as light pens, joysticks, trackballs, and output devices, such as GPS trackers, projectors, and plotters, utilized across various niche industries that may not be detected.

 To prevent attackers from exploiting vulnerable printers and utilizing them for harmful purposes, you should leverage a solution to exercise parallel port control.
-Device Control Plus stays ahead of traditional port security software by helping you block all unsecured devices and only authorize the devices that you trust.
+Device Control Plus, a USB protection solution, stays ahead of traditional port security software by helping you block all unsecured devices and only authorize the devices that you trust.
 Devices that are appropriately patched with all security updates and do not have any vulnerabilities can be considered trusted devices.

 Organizations can have sensitive data stored within their endpoints and share folders across their networks.
-With Device Control Plus, you can effectively manage USB port security on a large scale by enforce policies that can automatically filter device connections for all managed computers within your enterprise which ensures that only the devices that are verified as belonging to trusted users are allowed access.
+With Device Control Plus, you can effectively manage USB port security on a large scale by enforcing policies that can automatically filter device connections for all managed computers within your enterprise, which ensures that only the devices that are verified as belonging to trusted users are allowed access.

-Moreover, if a company has a bring your own device policy or lets its employees bring their computers to unsupervised environments like their homes or public spaces, their devices’ serial ports will be susceptible to physical exploitation.
+Moreover, if a company has a Bring Your Own Device (BYOD) policy or lets its employees bring their computers to unsupervised environments like their homes or public spaces, their devices’ serial ports will be susceptible to physical exploitation.
 In these situations, a nearby intruder can plug in a device, infiltrate the computer, and extract sensitive content.
 Because these ports are only used on occasion, detecting the intrusion may also be delayed.
 By the time the threat is detected, the organization’s security may already be comprised.
 For this reason, a robust serial port control solution is necessary to regulate the device connections made on legacy serial ports and immediately detect any potential threats.

-Because ports remain physically unguarded, it is vital to have software barricades, such as an effective port control solution like Device Control Plus to avert these hazardous intrusions.
+Because ports remain physically unguarded, it is vital to have software barricades, such as an effective USB port security solution like Device Control Plus to avert these hazardous intrusions.